justunsix/debezium-tests/localdev.md

 2. If the operator is installed in a different namespace (e.g. strimzi-operator), grant persmissions for your user to use it.
 It is a cluster wide operator.
 Specify the namespace to use it - e.g.: `oc process strimzi-operator//strimzi-ephemeral ....`

-## Option 2 Local Command line
+# Local Command line
 - Install Cygwin on local machine, get packages for curl, git, etc. and use cloud IDE, workspace e.g. [Gitpod](https://gitpod.io/workspaces/), [Cloud9](https://aws.amazon.com/cloud9/), [Google Cloud Shell (includes Docker)](https://cloud.google.com/shell)
-- Local dev reuses existing Linux VMs or container hosting for sandbox development
+- Local development can reuse existing Linux VMs or container hosting for sandbox development

-### Linux VM setup
+# Linux VM setup

-#### Installing a Linux Virtual Machine on Windows 10 with Linux Virtual Machine
+## Installing a Linux Virtual Machine on Windows 10 with Linux Virtual Machine
 1. Get Installation Binaries
 - Ubuntu latest LTS 64 bit
 - Hyper V or Virtualbox